Home / Policy Engagement / Video DiscussionsPage 63

 The spread of COVID-19 and the ensuing global lock-down as governments try to slow the spread of the corona virus has tested individuals and institutions around the world.
 Since March of 2020, the ACG has stepped up its digital programming by hosting webinars and video discussions which bring together policy makers and thought leaders from both sides of the Atlantic to discuss some of the key issues shaping transatlantic relations in an unprecedented time.
 In addition to organizing events on its own, the ACG has also partnered with other organizations such as 1014 and Atlantik-Brücke to launch new series designed to reach beyond the ACG community.

 The American Council on Germany and the Aspen Institute Germany have launched a virtual event series to provide a platform for subnational exchange and in-depth discussions amongst German and American state legislators on common transatlantic challenges.
-On March 10, Assemblymember Marc Berman (D), California State Assembly; Daniel Karrais, MdL (FDP), State Parliament of Baden-Württemberg; and Katharina Schulze, MdL (Alliance 90/The Greens), State Parliament of Bavaria discussed both opportunities and challenges that come with an increasingly digitized democracy and shared their own experiences and visions for a digital future.
+On April 21, Barbara Becker, Member of the State Parliament of Bavaria (CSU); Joschka Knuth, Member of the State Parliament of Schleswig-Holstein (Alliance 90/The Greens); Representative Ryan Mackenzie (R), Pennsylvania House of Representatives; and Representative Mari Manoogian (D), Michigan House of Representatives exchanged their views on how states deal with climate change and energy policy.